VerseDB organizes comics into three levels: Titles, Series, and Issues. Each level does something different when you collect, track, or review.

 | Issue | Batman (2016) #50 | A single comic book |

 A title contains multiple series, and each series contains multiple issues.
-Some titles have dozens of series spanning decades of publication.
+Some titles span dozens of series across decades.

-- Title: Follow to get updates when new series launch under that franchise
+- Title — Follow to get updates when new series launch under the franchise

-- Series: Add to your pull list to track upcoming issues in that specific run
+- Series — Add to your pull list to track upcoming issues

-- Issue: Add to collection, mark as read, leave reviews, or add to wishlists
+- Issue — Add to your collection, mark as read, review, or add to a list